Isaac-Le/Tri3Repo/testprep.md

 > * Intentionally harmful/hateful?
 > * Receiving feedback from a wide variety of people?

+## Github pages action
+### 1. The owner of the computer does not think that this is intentional
+### 2. No because he seems to be joking about it and doesn't seemed to angered about it
+### 3. This probably happened because when making the program or system they didn't have or test it anyone that is Black which is why they didn't see the fault in the program
+### 4. This is harmful to some people because they can see it as the computer companies not caring or thinking about people other than people that are White, and while I don't think it was intended it could still cause issues
+### 5. Yes the program should be corrected
+### 6. Think about all the bias's that could occur inside of a group and try to stop any problems before they start

 ## 5.4 Notes
 * Distributive computing
 > * Use it to compute faster